WilJonze/Portfolio/README.md

 ### Features For Consideration:

 - Animated linear gradient background
-  -subtle as not to distract from the overall content, while providing variation to the background.
+  - subtle as not to distract from the overall content, while providing variation to the background.

 - Modal Box with downloadable resume
-  -clicking the 'More About Me' shows basic contact information as well as a resume that can be downloaded.
+  - clicking the 'More About Me' shows basic contact information as well as a resume that can be downloaded.

 - Fade in transitions
   - An attempt to add an eye catching element to the introduction to the page.